 Key Risks Yes

 Corporate objectives Yes

 Financial performance indicators Yes

 Non-financial performance indicators Yes

 Dividend policy Yes

 Details of whistle-blowing policy The Company's policy on whistle

 blowing is posted in its website.

 Biographical details (at least age, qualifications, date of Yes

 first appointment, relevant experience, and any other

 directorships of listed companies) of directors

 Training and/or continuing education program attended No. With the ACGR, the Corporate

 by each director Governance section in the Annual

 Report was discontinued as per SEC

 Memorandum Circular No. 5 Series of

 2013.
 The subsequent trainings of

 directors were not included in the

 Annual Report but reported in the

-Consolidated Changes to ACGR.

-Number of Board of Directors meetings held during the No. The number of Board meetings
+Number of Board of Directors meetings held during the Consolidated Changes to ACGR.
+No. The number of Board meetings

 year held in a year and the attendance

-details of the directors in such
+your details of the directors in such

-meetings are disclosed in the ACGR as the submission of Certification of Attendance of Directors was discontinued as per SEC Memorandum Circular No. 5 Series of 2013.
-The Compliance Officer submitted the report on the attendance of Directors in Board and Committee meetings for the fiscal year by way of advisement letter to the SEC last 5 July 2016 and disclosed as an update to the ACGR.
-Attendance details of each director in respect of meetings held No. See above.
-Details of remuneration of the CEO and each member of the Board of Directors No. The remuneration of the CEO and top 4 officers of the Company is reported as a lump sum amount to ensure confidentiality and protection of the officers and the Company.
-The total compensation paid to the members of the Board are reported in the General Information Sheet submitted by the Company each year.
+meetings are disclosed in the ACGR

+as the submission of Certification of

+Attendance of Directors was

+discontinued as per SEC

+Memorandum Circular No. 5 Series of

+2013.
+The Compliance Officer

+submitted the report on the

+attendance of Directors in Board and

+Committee meetings for the fiscal

+year by way of advisement letter to

+the SEC last 5 July 2016 and

+And the state of t disclosed as an update to the ACGR.

+Attendance details of each director in respect of No. See above.

+meetings held Details of remuneration of the CEO and each member No. The remuneration of the CEO

+of the Board of Directors and top 4 officers of the Company is

+of the board of bilectors reported as a lump sum amount.
+The

+total compensation paid to the

+members of the Board are reported in

+the General Information Sheet

+submitted by the Company each year.